-We made Paper Plate Handprint Chicks for an Easter craft- a boy version & a super cute girl version.
+We made Paper Plate Handprint Chicks for an Easter craft- a boy version and a super cute girl version.
 I am loving how adorable they both look!!!

 paper plate – we used dessert plates, but bigger plates would also work!